A Complete Guide to Visiting Yosemite National Park

 Groveland Hotel ($$) – This quaint town is located roughly 45 minutes from the entrance gate to the Yosemite.
 We enjoyed our stay in this little town and would definitely stay again.
 However, the hotel was a bit loud being that it is an old victorian house.

 Rush Creek Lodge ($$) – Located only 20 minutes from the entrance gate on Highway 120.
 It offers a relaxed experience for everyone to enjoy and is especially great for families.
 Finally, they have many amenities on-site including a large pool, a full dining room, and a general store.

 Camping in Yosemite

-Undoubtedly, the biggest draw to visiting Yosemite National Park, are the campgrounds.
+Undoubtedly, the biggest draw to visiting Yosemite National Park is the campgrounds.
 Not only are they the most budget-friendly option when staying in Yosemite, but waking up surrounded by towering pine trees, rock faces and waterfalls is truly special.
 Because of the popularity, you’ll need a reservation year-round and the camp spots typically book up six months in advance.

-Furthermore, certain campgrounds act as a first come first serve basis.
+Furthermore, certain campgrounds act on a first come first serve basis.
 So if you’ve missed out on your top pick, you can always try to get there early for a spot.
 For all reservations, head to recreation.gov.
 And for a more detailed list of campgrounds, head to hipcamp.com!

 Top Campgrounds in Yosemite